 Our principal uses of cash are for the cost of raw materials and energy used in our production processes, salaries, debt service obligations on our borrowings, and capital expenditures.
 Generally, during periods when commodity prices are rising, our operations require increased use of cash to support inventory acquisition.
-Supply for commodities has been even tighter during the first six months of 2012 due to the drought in the United States.
-Market prices for commodities, including corn, have been near historic highs in June 2012.
+Supply for commodities has been tight during the first nine months of 2012 due to the drought in the United States.
+Market prices for commodities, including corn, have been near historic highs nearly throughout the summer of 2012.
 Our principal sources of cash are revenues from the products we make and our revolving credit facility.
 We also have used cash for acquisitions, and we have received cash from investment or asset dispositions and tax refunds.